-bo you suspect there may be environmental hazards in your heighborhood?
+Do you suspect there may be environmental hazards in your heighborhood?
 1

 Would you like to know how to become involved in environmentally-related issues in your neighborhood?
 3

 What government agencies have authority over environmental issues?
 3 5 5 6 6 8 9

 Who makes our state environmental rules?
 11

 Who are the members of the AEMC?
 11

 Who proposes rules to the AEMC?

 ···· 12

 When does the AEMC generally meet?
 12

 How can members of the public address the AEMC?
 12

 What other Boards or Commissions exist that are related to environmental matters?
 13 What is the process associated with making environmental rules, and what are the opportunities for public participation within that process?
 13 What determines when a public comment period or an appeal period, officially begins and ends?
 15 What is the Alabama Administrative Monthly and what public notice information . - might it contain regarding rulemaking efforts by ADEM and the AEMC?
 15 How can you view a copy of the Alabama Administrative Monthly?
 16 What are the exceptions regarding the opportunity for public participation in the rulemaking process?
 16 What other useful information should you remember about the rulemaking process?
 17 PART 3 How does ADEM help to protect your neighborhood and environment?
 What types of activities does ADEM regulate?
 19 What are facilities and sources?
 19 What tools does ADEM use to do its job of protecting the environment?
 19 What are permits?
 19 What is meant by compliance?
 20 When and how does ADEM undertake enforcement action?
 20 What other tools does ADEM have at its disposal to help protect the environment?
-20 PART 4 A General Summary of the Public Participation Process What trues of apportunities do you have 1) to leave that company is cooking to approx !- What types of opportunities do you have 1) to learn that someone is seeking to engage an activity that could affect the environment and therefore requires an environmenta permit, or other ADEM approval, or 2) to express your concerns or comments to ADE regarding an environmentally-related decision being made by ADEM?
-1YI regarding an environmentally-related decision being made by ADLM: What types of environmentally-related activities regulated by ADEM include opportunities for you to get involved in the decision making process?
+20 PART 4 A General Summary of the Public Participation Process What have a Considerable and a considerable to the large that a considerable and the considerable to the c What types of opportunities do you have 1) to learn that someone is seeking to engage an activity that could affect the environment and therefore requires an environment permit, or other ADEM approval, or 2) to express your concerns or comments to ADE regarding an environmentally-related decision being made by ADEM? -1 1 regarding an environmentally-related decision being made by ADEM: What types of environmentally-related activities regulated by ADEM include opportunities for you to get involved in the decision making process?
 21 What types of permits does ADEM issue that do not require public notice?
 21 What types of permits does ADEM issue that generally do require public notice?
 22